dreaminalife/Mantella/FEATURES_README.md

 ### What it does

-`{bios_and_summaries}` builds **one block per NPC**: that character's bio, then their conversation summary / memory, kept together, with delimiters so other speakers are told not to use private info.
+`{bios_and_summaries}` builds **one block per NPC**: that character's bio, then their conversation summary/memory, kept together, with delimiters so other speakers are told not to use private info.

 Instead of a pile of all bios followed by a pile of all summaries, each person gets their own paired section.